Krittam/iitd-tnp-notifications/README.md

 ```
 python notifications_sync.py
 ```
-But in order to keep the daemon running even after the ssh session is closed we need to run this as a tmux session.
+But in order to keep the daemon running even after the ssh session is closed you need to run this as a tmux session.

 ```
 tmux new -s tnp-notifications